 MH: Do you think that's enough for what you're providing?
 Is that sufficient?

 RO: I think the true goal is to eventually own our own climbing wall.
 Because then you have more control over what you can do and what you can provide, and financially it makes more sense than us growing the sport and lining somebody else's pocket.
 But at the same time, I'm grateful for the opportunity the climbing walls have provided us.
 They didn't have to do it.
 I understand why they are doing it, but at the same time, I'm really super grateful for them helping us out.

-MH: Is that a fixed goal then, to have your own walls and your own space?
+MH: Is that a definite goal then, to have your own walls and your own space?

 RO: I think so.
 I think it's a good goal to have in mind, for sure.
 I don't think there are any Black-owned or Black-led climbing walls in London, so it'd be interesting to be the first to do that.
 I think that'd be really cool.
 But even if that isn't the case, I'd be open to partnering with another climbing wall and doing colabs, for instance, or partnering with brands.